7 Different pricing strategies: Definitions, Types, Examples (2024)

 This strategy is often used for luxury goods or premium goods.
 For example, luxury handbags such as Gucci, Chanel and Hermes are priced much higher than normal handbags.
 The high prices bring pride and prestige for their customers, and products like this actually have increased demand for higher prices.

 Penetration pricing for the introduction phase works by setting a low price for a product in order to increase market share rapidly.
 This is normally used for products newly introduced into a competitive market.
-Businesses, which use penetration pricing, hope to attract consumers to convert to new brands or new products with low prices.
+Businesses that use penetration pricing hope to attract consumers to convert to new brands or new products with low prices.

 The prices set are always much lower than the competitors’ prices.
 However, this strategy can be highly risky if the prices set are lower than the costs of goods sold.
 It can also trigger a price war, which is unfavourable in the long run.